Federico Fazio: Roma

-On 3 August 2016, Fazio was loaned to A.S.
-Roma, with the Italians having the possibility of buying outright at the end of the campaign for €3.2 million.
-He made his Serie A debut 17 days later, playing ten minutes in a 4–0 home win against Udinese Calcio.
+On 3 August 2016, Fazio was loaned to AS Roma, with the Italians having the possibility of buying outright at the end of the campaign for €3.2 million.
+He made his Serie A debut 17 days later, playing ten minutes in a 4–0 home win over Udinese Calcio.
 A permanent deal was agreed on 15 July 2017.

 Fazio tested positive for COVID-19 in November 2020.
 After the arrival of new manager José Mourinho, he did not receive any playing time and was ultimately made to train on his own; as a result, he took legal action against the club.

 Salernitana

-On 29 January 2022, shortly after initially rejecting an offer, Fazio signed a 2.5-year contract with U.S. Salernitana 1919.
+On 29 January 2022, shortly after initially rejecting an offer, Fazio signed a 2.5-year contract with US Salernitana 1919.

 International career

 Fazio was an integral part of the Argentina under-20 team that won the FIFA World Cup in 2007.
 The following year, he helped the Olympic team win gold at the Summer Olympics in Beijing: he played twice in the tournament, as backup for Nicolás Pareja and Ezequiel Garay.

 On 1 June 2011, Fazio made his debut for the full side, appearing in a 4–1 friendly defeat in Nigeria.
 He scored his first goal for his country in another exhibition game, opening an eventual 6–0 win in Singapore on 13 June 2017.

 Fazio was selected by manager Jorge Sampaoli for his 2018 FIFA World Cup squad.
 He made his debut in the competition on 30 June, coming on as a 46th-minute substitute for Marcos Rojo in a 4–3 round-of-16 loss against France.